 Five-Pointed Star Pose

-Begin to draw your arms upwards and bring your feet farther apart, and toes still pointed forward.
+Begin to draw your arms upwards, bring your feet farther apart, and keep your toes pointed forward.
 Next, activate your core by tightening it and squeezing your pelvic muscles.
 You can add in a couple of Kegels here if you’d like.

 Imagine your body is a star with five points: your hands reaching skyward, the top of your head reaching skyward, and your feet flat on the ground.
 This is another chance to gently strengthen your core, leg, arm, and back muscles.
 Try wiggling your fingers as you reach them upward, and do eight breaths here.

 Use this pose to think about your assets and the reasons why “you are a star.”
 You are beautiful in your own unique way, and this is a moment to pause and meditate on the attributes that make you a wonderful person and mother.